isovector/diff-loc/README.md

 in one version, find the corresponding span in the other version.

-For example, here is a diff `d` between a source string `"abcdefgh"` and a target string `"appcfgqqh"`, with deletions and insertions in the middle:
+For example, here is a diff `d` between a source string `"abcdefgh"` and a target string `"appcfgzzh"`, with deletions and insertions in the middle:

 ```
   ab cdefg  h
 -  b  de
-+  pp     qq
++  pp     zz
-  appc  fgqqh
+  appc  fgzzh
 ```

 Diffs are represented by the type `Diff`.